tamus-cyber/pyjiracloud/README.md

-# jiracloudapi
+# pyjiracloud
-Python package for interacting with Jira Cloud's API.
+Python library for interacting with Jira Cloud's API.